LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article_Docker.md

 ## What is a Container?

+Let me start by explaining what a Container is.
 According to [Docker](https://www.docker.com/resources/what-container/) and [Azure](https://azure.microsoft.com/en-in/resources/cloud-computing-dictionary/what-is-a-container), and [GCP](https://cloud.google.com/learn/what-are-containers) documents, a container is a standard unit of software that packages up code and all its dependencies and configurations files required for the app to run.
 The application's container can runs quickly and reliably from one computing environment to another.
 Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
 The containerized application can be tested as a unit and deployed as a container image instance to the host operating system.

 ![figure-1](images/container/container_1.png)